brettz9/jamilih/README.md

     previously associated with the supplied element (e.g., via `jml.weak()`)), and any number of optional arguments to be supplied to that method.
 The user method will have its `this` value set to that of the previously associated object and in addition to accepting the arguments supplied to `invoke`, it will have the element itself supplied as the first argument.
+This class also has its `get` and `set` methods enhanced to accept a string selector to represent the element used to find the associated object.
 - `jml.Map()` - Same as `jml.WeakMap` but is a subclass of `Map` instead.

 # Browser usage